libra/website/docs/libra-protocol.md

 **Consensus**

-* The consensus component is responsible for ordering blocks of transactions, and agreeing on the results of execution by participating in the [consensus protocol](reference/glossary#consensu) with other validators in the network.
+* The consensus component is responsible for ordering blocks of transactions and agreeing on the results of execution by participating in the [consensus protocol](reference/glossary#consensu) with other validators in the network.

 **Execution**